Linking to a Website (URL)

 Margarita Berezyanskaya

-An efficient way to include external content in your course is by adding a web link using Moodle’s URL module.
-A URL is a web address and is an acronym for Uniform Resource Locator.
-You can link to all types of web-based resources and web sites from the course page using this tool.
-An important benefit of using the URL tool to add a web link to a course is that teachers can determine if and when students clicked on the links, by viewing student activity reports.
-This is not possible if web links are added to the courseware using the editing tool bar in Label or Page modules.
+An efficient way to include external content in your course is to add a web link using Moodle's URL module.
+A URL (Uniform Resource Locator) is a web address.
+You can link to all types of web-based resources and websites from the course page using this tool.
+An important benefit of using the URL tool to add a web link to a course is that teachers can determine if and when students have clicked on the links by viewing student activity reports.
+This is not possible if web links are added to the courseware using the editing tool bar in the Label or Page modules.

 Exemplar